sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 He gets close enough to you to take notice of you, and you see from the light that you're in a cell, of a dungeon of some kind.
 How quaint.

 He stops in front of the cell bars, his face takes in the sight of you, and you notice a raised eyebrow.
 He doesn't look *entirely* human to you, more... 'close enough' to human.
-It's hard to explain.
+It's hard to explain, but certainly uncanny.

 He takes a breath, and begins to speak.